Content collection partners

 - The partner enables ongoing content submission to Bazaarvoice through the API.

-- If part of the contract agreement between Bazaarvoice and the brand, the partner sends an export of all historical content to the brand-specific SFTP location.
-Bazaarvoice imports and moderates all historical content.
+- As part of the contract agreement between Bazaarvoice and the brand, the partner sends an export of all historical content to the brand-specific SFTP location.
+We import and moderate all historical content.

 - Bazaarvoice moderates all content and distributes approved content to the Network.